flux-framework/flux-core/doc/guide/admin.rst

 The ``statedir`` directory is used for the ``content.sqlite`` file that contains content addressable storage backing the Flux key value store (KVS).
-The ``job-archive.sqlite`` file is also located there, if job archival is enabled.

 Adding Job Prolog/Epilog Scripts
 ================================